Nukien/ansible-nzedb/README.md

 Defaults to installing nzedb under _/nzedb_ rather than hung directly off the root.
 EG. `http://my.server.com/nzedb` rather than `http://nzedb.server.com/`

-Edit the `roles/nzedb/tasks/main.yml` file to change this.
+Edit the `roles/nzedb/tasks/main.yml` file to change this - the *Copy nginx configuration files* task.

+The main config file is `emailer.conf` in `/etc/nginx/sites-enabled`.
+It includes snippets from the `/etc/nginx/snippets/` directory of the form `emailer_<something>.conf`.
+One example is `emailer_nginx_status.conf` which provides the standard nginx status page at *http://<hostname>/nginx_status*

 ### mariadb